top of page

 How Much Do Homes Use?

-In the U.S., households account for about 20% of energy use and the same share of CO₂ emissions (EIA, 2023).
-Globally, homes use about one-quarter of electricity (IEA, 2023).
+In the U.S., buildings account for about 30% of energy use and the same share of CO₂ emissions (EIA).
+Globally, homes use about one-quarter of electricity (IEA).

 Most of this goes to heating, cooling, water heating, and appliances.
 But here’s the surprise: devices that sit “off” or on standby still draw power.
-This phantom load can make up to 32% of a home’s electricity use (Wikipedia, Home Idle Load).
+This phantom load can make up to 32% of a home’s electricity use (Home Idle Load, NRDC).

 Why Does It Matter?

-Most electricity still comes from fossil fuels.
-That means greenhouse gases: the average U.S. household’s electricity use emits about 7.5 tons of CO₂ a year (EPA, 2023).
+Most electricity still comes from fossil fuels in the USA (and most of the world).
+That means greenhouse gases: the average U.S. household’s electricity use emits about 7.5 tons of CO₂ a year (EPA).
 Energy production also pollutes water, disrupts ecosystems, and spreads infrastructure through natural habitats.
 Every kilowatt-hour saved reduces that impact.

 What Can We Do?

-The good news: simple changes cut home energy use by 20–30% without losing comfort (IEA, 2023).
-Start with:
+The good news: simple changes cut home energy use by 20–30% without losing comfort (IEA).
+We can start with:

 • Unplugging chargers and game consoles, or using smart power strips